Will ‘Today’s’ Matt Lauer ‘Pull Rank’ On Megyn Kelly Over Bombshell Interview NBC Is Teasing?

 Will Today’s Matt Lauer “pull rank” on Megyn Kelly over bombshell interview that NBC is teasing?
-“The biggest get on the planet” is rumored to be aired with the network for a colossal sit-down discussion.
+“The biggest get on the planet” is rumored to be aired on the network for a colossal sit-down discussion.

-Megyn Kelly’s contract with the Fox News Channel is finally clear and NBC can put her to work anytime.
+Megyn Kelly’s contract with the Fox News Channel is finally clear, and NBC can put her to work anytime.
 The 46-year-old journalist has been busy with family and taking vacations until she starts her duties with NBC.
 She’ll take on three hosting duties with the peacock network in the morning, afternoon, and for a Sunday night news magazine show.
 She’ll also helm breaking news and political events.

 Whenever Megyn appears on NBC, her first show is sure to be a ratings success and producers want to feature the best material they can after obtaining such a big talent from Fox.